 Therefore, for HR business partnering to be effective in practice, it is dependent on its implementation and the people in its form.
 A wider approach of HR business partnering looks at several broader functions and characteristics:

 - Proactive Strategic Approach: HR practitioners should always be working within the concept of, and shaping, the overall business strategy.
-It’s about objective setting, responding to challenges, and consistently adding overall value.
+It’s about the objective setting, responding to challenges, and consistently adding overall value.

 - Being Cost Effective: Cost-effectiveness has always been a bone of contention for the HR function.
 However, by taking a strategic approach it is more possible to demonstrate cost-effectiveness through excellent solutions and positive contributions.
 This seeks to enhance HR credibility as a by-product.